williaz/TechRefresher/Core_Spring_Demo.md

 - Advice: the **task** of an aspect
   - Advice defines both the what and the when of an aspect
   - Spring: Advice take place when: Before, After, After-returning, After-throwing, Around
+  - The ordering of advice is controlled through the Ordered interface.
 - A join point is a point in the execution of the application where an aspect can be plugged in.
   - These are the points where your aspect’s code can be **inserted** into the normal flow of your application to add new behavior.
 - Pointcuts: matcher, help narrow down the join points advised by an aspect.